 Of course the caveat here is that you can only gather insights for teams of more than 10 people, and it is unclear yet as to how these teams are identified.
 Options could be that it is divided by Google Groups, or (most likely) by the job title and team information that is attached to each user profile.
 This means you should probably check this info is all accurate before exploring Work Insights.

 While extra tools like this are always a welcome addition, it seems to be only useful to larger organizations right now.
-Work Insights for G Suite is now in beta, so you should see it being pushed to your organization as soon as the bugs have been ironed out.
+Work Insights for Google Workspace is now in beta, so you should see it being pushed to your organization as soon as the bugs have been ironed out.

 While we're talking analytics, you can also combine these cool new tools such as Work Insights from Google with the ability to integrate Google Analytics with Happeo.
 Giving your team the insights they need about company-wide adoption.
 Feel free to check out this article about how to use analytics to measure your intranet success here.